The tax system for companies

 Failure to file on time

 An automatic penalty of £100 will be imposed if you file your return more than twelve months after the end of the accounting period.
 This rises to £200 if the failure to file continues beyond a further three months.
-The third consecutive late return attracts penalties of £500 and £1,000 respectively.
+The third consecutive late return attracts penalties of £500, this rises to £1,000 if the failure to file continues beyond a further three months.
+Your first accounting period may give rise to two return periods if your period of trading exceeds 12 months, so it is very easy to accrue double the amount of penalty in the first year without realising it.

-In the absence of a return, HM Revenue & Customs may make a determination of the tax to the best of its information and belief.
+In the absence of a return, HMRC may make a determination of the tax to the best of its information and belief.
 No appeal can be made and the tax must be paid.
 The determination can be displaced only by filing a completed return and self assessment.

 Note that the penalties apply even where no tax is payable by the company.

-If the return is submitted 18 months after the end of the accounting period, there is a 10 per cent tax geared penalty.
-If the return is submitted 24 months after the end of the accounting period, there is a 20 per cent geared penalty.
+If the return is submitted 18 months after the end of the accounting period, there is a 10% tax geared penalty.
+If the return is submitted 24 months after the end of the accounting period, there is a 10% geared penalty.

 Tax-geared penalties are payable for incorrect returns, and a company has up to twelve months from the statutory filing date to amend its return.
-HM Revenue & Customs can correct obvious errors or omissions no more than nine months after the filing date.
+HMRC can correct obvious errors or omissions no more than nine months after the filing date.

-Enquiries are subject to rules similar to those applying to income tax.
-If HM Revenue & Customs does not start an enquiry within the prescribed time (normally one year from the date of filing the return), the company´s self assessment will become final.
+Enquiries frequently now referred to as "checks" are subject to rules similar to those applying to income tax.
+If HMRC does not start an enquiry within the prescribed time (normally one year from the date of filing the return), the company´s self assessment will become final.

 The Companies Act already requires registered companies to keep accounting records.
-For most companies in most situations, this is enough to satisfy HM Revenue & Customs record keeping requirements, so long as they are kept for six years from the end of the accounting period.
+For most companies in most situations, this is enough to satisfy HMRC record keeping requirements, so long as they are kept for six years from the end of the accounting period.

 Corporation tax payments

-There are arrangements under which a large company will pay its corporation tax by quarterly instalments.
+There are arrangements under which a large company will pay its corporation tax by quarterly instalments starting at 6 months and 14 days after the start of the period.
 The conditions are that either:

 - The company had taxable profit of £1.5 million in the current year and previous year, or